 Women with nipple piercings often complain that their breasts are extra sore and tender to the touch during their menstrual cycles.
 The larger a woman's breasts, the greater the discomfort tends to be, although this can be an issue for smaller-breasted women, too.
 The longer you have your nipple piercings, the less likely they'll be to contribute to additional soreness and tenderness during menstruation.
-In the meantime, you can take the edge off of your discomfort by using cool compresses and taking non-steroidal anti-inflammatory drugs, following the guidelines in the "Swelling" section above.
+In the meantime, you can take the edge off your discomfort by using cool compresses and taking non-steroidal anti-inflammatory drugs, following the guidelines in the "Swelling" section above.

-If you notice the signs early, you may be able to combat an infection by ramping up your nipple piercing aftercare routine.
-Do 2-3 full sea salt solution soaks per day, and add an antiseptic piercing rinse or antiseptic swabs to your regime once or twice a day after your full soaks or in between to get the full benefit of the antiseptic.
+If you notice any of these symptoms early, you may be able to combat an infection by ramping up your nipple piercing aftercare routine.
+Do 2 to 3 full sea salt solution soaks per day and use Recovery Aftercare Soap to rinse away debris.
+You should also add an antiseptic piercing rinse or antiseptic swabs to your regime once or twice a day after your full soaks; antiseptics can also be used in between soaks for full benefits.
 If you haven't been incorporating tea tree oil into your sea salt solution soaks, you should start as soon as you see the first sign of infection.
 Tea tree oil is a natural antiseptic that will enhance your sea salt solutions and help combat infection.

 Don't fret if your doctor tells you it would be best to remove your nipple rings.
 It's actually better to keep your fistulas open to encourage drainage and prevent an abscess from forming.
-If you do decide to remove your nipple rings, make sure you continue doing full sea salt solution soaks and misting your nipples with piercing aftercare spray 3-6 times per day in between soaks to keep your fistulas flushed as they close up.
+If you decide to remove your nipple rings, make sure you continue doing full sea salt solution soaks and misting your nipples with piercing aftercare spray 3 to 6 times per day in between soaks to keep your fistulas flushed as they close up.

 The coloring and lumpiness of hypergranulations cause many people to mistakenly think they've developed a keloid scar, but very few people are actually prone to keloids.
 One way to tell the difference between the two is that a keloid will keep growing well beyond a piercing site, whereas hypergranulations tend to form immediately around a fistula.
 Also, a keloid scar wouldn't respond positively to enhanced piercing aftercare the way a hypergranulation issue will.

 If you develop one of these notorious red piercing bumps, you can take comfort knowing that it's just a temporary issue that can be easily remedied with a few small changes to your jewelry and aftercare regime.
-The first step to addressing a hypergranulation is to see your piercer and have your jewelry replaced with a more loosely-fitting barbell.
-Once the pressure is off your irritated fistula, you should ramp up your aftercare regime and do 2-3 full sea salt solution soaks per day, preferably that's been enhanced with tea tree oil).
+The first step to addressing a hypergranulation is to see your piercer and have your jewelry replaced with a more loose-fitting barbell.
+Once the pressure is off your irritated fistula, you should ramp up your aftercare regime and do 2 to 3 full sea salt solution soaks per day (preferably using a solution that is enhanced with tea tree oil).

 If you develop a hypertrophic scar around the side of one of your nipple piercings, or if you retire your nipple rings and develop atrophic scars, you can treat them with silicone scar therapy gel or jojoba oil.
 Neither product should be used during the first 12 months after getting your nipples pierced, because they could clog your fistulas, trapping in debris or bacteria and potentially leading to an infection.
-Once your nipple piercings are well healed, though, it's perfectly safe to massage a small amount of either silicone gel or jojoba oil into your scar tissue twice a day until the scar is sufficiently minimized or eliminated.
+Once your nipple piercings are well healed, it's perfectly safe to massage a small amount of either silicone gel or jojoba oil into your scar tissue twice a day until the scar is sufficiently minimized or eliminated.

-Keloid scars require medical intervention to treat.
+Keloid scars require medical intervention.
 If you were to develop one around a nipple piercing, you'd need to see a dermatologist to address it.
 The doctor may offer you one or a combination of several treatment options, such as cryotherapy to freeze off the scar tissue, laser therapy to burn your scar off, surgical removal, and/or steroid injections to shrink the scar tissue.
 Some doctors also recommend using silicone scar therapy gel or jojoba oil as a supplement to other keloid scar treatments.